lamberta/devkit-doc/native/ios-stages.md

 Build your game to an IPA file that can be distributed using [TestFlight](http://testflightapp.com) if you so choose.
 Testers signed up with TestFlight can use your app all over the world on their mobile Apple devices.

-For a guide on how to use TestFlight with the Game Closure SDK, click [here](./ios-testflight.html).
+For a guide on how to use TestFlight with the Game Closure DevKit, click [here](./ios-testflight.html).

 ### 5. Deployment